 Then follows a series of statements in which we deliberately distinguish our Self from that which experiences various things the Course sees as illusion: suffering, grief, pain, and death.
 The statement about death is particularly strong: “What dies was never living in reality, and did but mock the truth about myself” (1:6).

-It is especially difficult to practice this kind of lesson when we are "in the frying pan."
+It is especially difficult to practice this kind of lesson when we are “in the frying pan.”
 Yet if we are willing, it can be curiously comforting.
-For instance, if I am going through grief, and I am able to say, "What grieves is not myself" (1:4) it can be helpful.
+For instance, if I am going through grief, and I am able to say, “What grieves is not myself” (1:4) it can be helpful.
 Notice: this is not denial in the negative sense.
-I am not saying, "I do not really feel grief."
-I am saying, "What grieves" (and there is the acknowledgement of the grief) "is not myself."
+I am not saying, “I do not really feel grief.”
+I am saying, “What grieves” (and there is the acknowledgment of the grief) “is not myself.”
 I am not denying the grief; I am denying that grief is me.
 I am recognizing that the thing that is feeling grief is not really who I am; it is a false image of myself, an illusion of myself I have identified with, but it is not truly myself.
-When grief feels as if it would swallow me whole, and engulf me so that I disappear into it, the realization that "what grieves is not myself" can be reassuring.
+When grief feels as if it would swallow me whole, and engulf me so that I disappear into it, the realization that “what grieves is not myself” can be reassuring.
 And certainly in facing physical death, to know that what dies is not myself can be comforting.